trans-travel/trans-travel/us/mt.md

 # USA - Montana

-Montana has several negative laws towards trans people.
-However, these laws are, thus far, fairly restricted and do not apply to most trans travelers in most situations.
+Montana has several negative laws towards trans people, such as a law defining male and female in a trans-exclusionary way for nearly all state purposes.

 Montana does ban trans care for children which has an unknown impact on child custody.